An Optimized Dynamic Mode Decomposition Model Robust to Multiplicative Noise: Numerical experiments

 It can be found from \cref{Fig:combustor_recon1}(d) that the proposed DMD model can accurately decompose the signal with minimal reconstruction error.
 Specifically, $E_{\recon}$ is 6.5\% in the first segment and is less than 4\% in all other segments.
-A significant decrease in the reconstruction error is observed when compared to the Ashkam--Kutz model.
+A significant decrease in the reconstruction error is observed when compared to the $\ell^2$-optimized DMD model.
 Considering that the noise acting on the system has both additive and multiplicative natures, this result shows the robustness of the proposed DMD model to the multiplicative noise.

 In the intermediate noise case~(see \cref{Fig:combustor_recon2}), the reconstruction error increases, showing $E_{\recon}$ values between $6.5\%$ and $31\%$.
 DMD results are comparatively accurate in the first half of the signal where linear growth is observed, but the inaccuracy increases in the second half, where the strong nonlinearity comes into play.
 Finally, when the noise intensity is further increased~(see \cref{Fig:combustor_recon3}), the reconstruction error becomes very high.
-This implies that the DMD method, which assumes linear temporal development, cannot be applied anymore.
-Nevertheless, it is worth mentioning that the reconstruction error is smaller in the proposed model, compared to the Ashkam--Kutz model.
+This implies that the DMD method, which assumes linear temporal development, is difficult to be used for reconstruction anymore.
+Nevertheless, it is worth mentioning that the reconstruction error is smaller in the proposed model, compared to the $\ell^2$-optimized DMD model.